Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Methodology

-The binary segmentation procedure was first introduced by \cite{vostrikov_detecting_1981} and has been widely used since \citep{inclan_use_1994,fryzlewicz_wild_2014}.
-It is sometimes claimed that the main advantage of binary segmentation is computational since it avoids searching through every possible change point configuration \citep{niu_multiple_2016}.
-While this is true, another major advantage is that it allows the false positive rate to be strictly controlled in the case where the sequence does not contain any change points which is not typically the case with multiple change point methods which are based on optimizing a penalized cost function.
+Binary segmentation was introduced by \cite{vostrikov_detecting_1981} and has been widely used since \citep{inclan_use_1994,fryzlewicz_wild_2014}.
+It is sometimes described as primarily a computational device, since it avoids searching through every possible change point configuration \citep{niu_multiple_2016}.
+However, another advantage is that it is built from a sequence of single-segment tests.
+In particular, under the global no-change null, the probability of detecting at least one change point can be calibrated through the threshold used in the initial test.

-Despite this, binary segmentation suffers from a major limitation.
-At each stage in the recursive segmentation process, a decision is taken whether the segment under consideration contains exactly 0 or 1 change points.
-This may result in a failure to detect change in the case where two or more change points mask each other.
-Consider the sequence shown in Figure \ref{fig:wbs}.
-In this case, there are three change points in the sequence mean that are easily visible to the eye.
-However there is no obvious location for a single change point that would split this sequence into two segments with substantially different means.
-As such, performing the hypothesis test in Equation \ref{eqn:hyptest2} based on a single change point alternative may fail to reject the null hypothesis, in which case the estimate of the number of change points will be $\hat{K}=0$.
-To solve this problem, \cite{fryzlewicz_wild_2014} introduced Wild Binary Segmentation which replaces the above test statistic with one based on maximizing over random length subsequences of $y_1,\ldots,y_n$.
-We will now discuss this procedure along with its nonparametric extension.
+Despite these advantages, binary segmentation has a well-known limitation.
+At each stage in the recursive segmentation process, the segment under consideration is tested against a single change point alternative.
+This can lead to poor performance when two or more changes mask each other.
+Consider the sequence shown in Figure~\ref{fig:wbs}.
+There are three changes in the sequence mean that are visually apparent, but there is no single split point that divides the entire sequence into two segments with substantially different means.
+As a result, the test in \eqref{eqn:hyptest2} may fail to reject the no-change null, in which case binary segmentation would estimate $\hat{K}=0$.
+To address this masking problem, \cite{fryzlewicz_wild_2014} introduced Wild Binary Segmentation, which replaces the full-segment statistic with one obtained by maximizing over randomly sampled subintervals.
+We now adapt this random-interval idea to the rank-based location-scale setting.